apache/cordova-plugin-splashscreen/README.md

   __Note__: Extended splashscreen does not require the plugin on Windows (as opposed to Android and iOS) in case you don't use the plugin API, i.e. programmatic hide/show.
 - Browser

-## Platform splash screen image configuration
+## Platform Splash Screen Image Configuration

 ## Example Configuration